The Crestview Neighborhood Association recently featured Peak Performers in their monthly newsletter. The text from the article can be found below.

 Accommodations Often Aren’t That Bad

 The current laws call for “reasonable accommodations” and seek to develop a dialogue between the employee and employer.
-Accommodations are often not as costly or difficult as an employer might perceive, and also do not require you to fundamentally treat an employee with a disability differently than others.
+Accommodations are often not as costly or difficult as an employer might perceive.
+Also do not require you to fundamentally treat an employee with a disability differently than others.
 In our experience, most of our employees with disabilities don’t even require an accommodation in order to get their work done.

 We also encourage employers to consider the possibility that making your workplace more accessible (particularly for those with mobility-related disabilities) may prove to be an investment that enhances the way your entire workforce uses the space.
 Similarly, making your digital workspace more accessible and comfortable to use, may help many of your existing employees be more productive in their current role.